 However, there is a journey I make in order to successfully create these activities.
-From the moment an idea pops in my head to its final execution, I go through the cycle of mistakes, reforms and most painfully making numerous versions of the product.
+From the moment an idea pops in my head to its final execution, I go through the cycle of mistakes, reforms and – most painfully – making numerous versions of the product.
 But I enjoy every step of this process, no matter how tedious it gets.
 When I get a new assignment there are multiple ideas and possibilities flying around in my head.
-I have to physically force myself to slow down and write all my ideas, no matter how ridiculous or outrageous they seem at that time.
-You never know what is ridiculous today can be fantastic tomorrow.
-The next thing is to get the opinions, ideas, perspective and critiques of the people who sit around me in the office.
-It’s impossible for anyone to think of everything, everyone is different and they bring their own creativity and experiences to the table.
+I have to physically force myself to slow down and write up all my ideas, no matter how ridiculous or outrageous they seem at the time.
+You never know: what is ridiculous today can be fantastic tomorrow.
+The next thing is to get the opinions, ideas, perspectives and critiques of the people who sit around me in the office.
+It’s impossible for anyone to think of everything.
+Everyone is different and they bring their own creativity and experiences to the table.
 Brainstorming with the team helps.
-After I settle on an idea my next task is to find a way to visually represent it, in other words lots of sketches.
-This step is really important as drawing each and every part sets the grooves in my head in motion.
+After I settle on an idea my next task is to find a way to visually represent it – in other words, lots of sketches.
+This step is really important as drawing each and every part sets the gears in my head in motion.

 After the first two steps comes the fun part: tinkering.
 When I am building something new I have no idea what materials or adhesives will work, so I have to learn by trial and error.
 I usually make multiple variations of the same ideas to test which one is more functional and realistic.
 After I have designed the initial prototype, I tear it apart, both mentally and physically.
 One of my professors would always say, “If you’re satisfied with something on your first try, you eliminate all possibility of that thing becoming great.”